-We are committed to complying with the Oregon Health Authority requirements to supply the Oregon Water Utilities-Mountain Lakes users with safe drinking water.
+We are committed to complying with the Oregon Health Authority requirements to supply you with safe drinking water.
 We work around the clock to provide top quality water to every tap.
 We ask that all our customers help us protect our water sources, which are the heart of our community.
 In this table you will find many terms you might not be familiar with.
 To help you better understand these terms, we have provided the following definitions: